web-scrobbler/web-scrobbler/.github/CONTRIBUTING.md

 Include the relevant issue number(s) if applicable.
 -   Ensure CI tests pass.

+Please open a separate PR for each *logical* addition, change, or deletion.
+For example, if you added a new connector, and fixed an existing one, open two separate PRs for each change; if you added a new feature and updated connectors to use this feature, you can open a single PR containing all changes.

 It's also worth reading [how to write][CommitMessages] good commit messages.

+### Setup environment

+Follow [this][SetupDevEnv] wiki page for details.

+### Connectors development

+Connectors development is explained in [this][ConnectorsDev].

 ### Coding conventions